zedi-pramodh/eve-api/README.md

 To make changes to this API, you:

 1. Edit the specific `.proto` files in the [proto](./proto) directory, or create new ones, as desired.
-1. Run `make proto` to generate the language-specific bindings and visualizations.
+1. Run `make` to generate the language-specific bindings and visualizations.
 1. Commit the changes to the `.proto` files and the generated files.

 The Pull Request process for this repository will regenerate the language-specific bindings and visualizations,